judithbergada/bacolonyzer/docs/algorithm.md

 $NI = \frac{OI - min_{ref}}{max_{ref} - min_{ref}},$
 </center>

-where NI are the new intensity values of each image, OI are the original values,
+where NI are the new intensity values of each image, OI are the original intensity values,
 $min_{ref}$ is the intensity of the black color, and $max_{ref}$ is the intensity of the white color.

 <center>